-Mature Helichrysum cymosum shrubs spread to 1 m in diameter.
-The many branches do tend to the vertical though, with flowering happening at the upright stem tips.
-Younger specimens appear more erect before the spreading commences.
-This young Fernkloof plant with its straggling tangle of stems and not exposed to full sun all day, looks much greener than one might expect in midsummer.
+Mature Helichrysum cymosum subsp. cymosum shrubs may spread to 1 m in diameter.
+The many young branch-tips tend to the vertical though, the flat inflorescences appearing at the tips of upright stems.
+Younger plants appear more erect before the spreading commences.
+This young Fernkloof plant with its straggling tangle of stems not exposed to full sun all day, looks much greener than one might expect of the species in midsummer.

-There are white velvety stem surfaces with sparsely scattered alternate leaves up to the flowerheads.
+There are white velvety stems with sparsely scattered alternate leaves up to the flowerheads.
 Leaf margins are slightly rolled under.

-The individual flowerheads forming large, showy, flat-topped clusters are narrowly cylindrical, encircled by yellow bracts and disc-shaped above (Vlok and Schutte-Vlok, 2010; Manning, 2007).
+The individual flowerheads forming large, showy, flat-topped inflorescences are narrowly cylindrical, each encircled by yellow bracts.
+The discoid (fertile) flowerhead comprises a dense cluster of bisexual florets, or also has some female ones around the margin of the disc in a disciform head (Vlok and Schutte-Vlok, 2010; Manning, 2007).